Rafostar/gjs-ink/README.md

 let printer = new Ink.Printer();
 printer.print(image);
 ```

-More examples can be found inside [examples folder](https://github.com/Rafostar/gjs-ink/tree/master/examples) in this repository.

 ## Donation
 If you like my work please support it by buying me a cup of coffee :-)